jamesshore/simplebuild/README.md

 Each task function SHOULD also a `descriptors` object attached, as follows:

     exports.yourFunction.descriptors = {
-        title: "Your name",
+        title: "The Task Name",
-        description: "Your description of the module",
+        documentation: "A detailed description of the task function.
+Markdown may be used."
         options: { ... }  // TBD
         defaults: { ... }  // TBD
     };

 `title`: A human-readable name for the function.
 It SHOULD be written in title case.
 It SHOULD be less than 22 characters.
+It MUST NOT be written in Markdown or any other markup language.

-`description`: A human-readable description of the function.
-It SHOULD be written as a single sentence, starting with a capital letter and ending with a period.
-It SHOULD be less than 50 characters.
+`description`: A detailed, human-readable description of the function.
+The first sentence SHOULD be less than 50 characters and provide a summary description of the function.
+The rest of the description may be of any length and SHOULD completely describe the function.
+It MUST be written in Github-flavored Markdown.

 `options`: (to be defined -- human-readable description of options)